Logo for: Lifeway Mobility menu Shape

 by John Burfield |

-Grab Bars for Bathrooms & In-Home Safety for Older Adults
+Types of Grab Bars for Bathrooms for Older Adults

 For seniors and those with limited mobility, grab bars can be a lifesaver.
 There are many types of grab bars that can be added throughout different rooms in a home to provide stability for people who have trouble walking.
 The bathroom is often the room that makes the most sense for the installation of a grab bar because it is the most dangerous room in a house for seniors or those with limited mobility.
 In fact, falls in the bathroom due to a wet, slippery floor is one of the top causes of injuries for elderly men and women.
 Whether it's the barrier that makes it difficult to get in and out of a tub or shower or a toilet that is tough to get off of, the bathroom definitely presents its challenges.